Kathy Maister's Start Cooking

 2. Apricots:The oft-forgotten apricot is great source of Vitamin A and other nutrients.
 Dried apricots are even more nutritious, and portable, than fresh ones.
 Prunes — hey, don’t laugh — are also terrific.

-3. Blueberries: Cranberries, raspberries, blackberries and blueberries are highly recommended for healthy aging.
+3. Berries: Blueberries in particular, but also cranberries, raspberries and blackberries are highly recommended for healthy aging.
 Said to help maintain short-term memory, blueberries contain high levels of antioxidants.

 4. Broccoli: It’s not hard to eat broccoli if you sauté it in a bit of olive oil and garlic.
 Deep-green vegetables like collard greens, kale and asparagus have abundant nutrients.
 Bok choy (Chinese cabbage) is also packed with nutrients that are said to guard against certain cancers.